 Answer the questions succinctly, using no more than three sentences.
 FAQs should be specific, as an overly broad question may require a lengthy answer.
 Consider turning some key FAQs into their own research pages if there is enough content to support that.
 For instance…

 This is probably the No. 1 question that candidates have.
-By answering this question on a webpage, in text, you allow a search engine to provide the answer on the search engine result page; that’s called a zero-click search because they get the answer immediately, without having to click through and read an entire page.
+By answering this question on a webpage, in text, you allow a search engine to provide the answer.
+This is called a zero-click search because they get the answer immediately.
+Many answers are shown without having to click through and read an entire page.

-Whether you decide to chart average income by quartiles based on your franchise disclosure document (FDD), or you elect to give an average gross sales number, it’s important for SEO rankings to make sure you answer the question in text on the webpage and not solely in a supporting graphic or image.
+Whether you decide to chart average income by quartiles based on your franchise disclosure document (FDD), or you elect to give an average gross sales number.
+It’s important for your SEO rankings to the question in text.
+Your text needs to be on the webpage and not solely in a supporting graphic or image.
 Images are indexed differently and will not be shown on a search engine result page.